 Once symptoms arise, however, a child may already have permanent liver damage.
 If children do have symptoms from NASH, they may feel tired, become tired easily, or have discomfort over the liver, in the upper right side of the abdomen.

-What causes NAFLD and NASH in children?
+What causes NAFLD in children?

 Doctors may not be able to diagnose metabolic syndrome in children younger than age 10.
 Children in this age group may still have traits of metabolic syndrome.

-Certain genes may also increase a child’s chance of developing NASH.
-These genes may explain why NASH is more common in Hispanic and Asian American children than in black or African American children.
-Experts are still studying how the genes act to cause NAFLD and NASH.
+Certain genes may increase a child’s chance of developing NAFLD.
+These genes may explain why NAFLD is more common in Hispanic and Asian American children than in Black children.
+Genes may also explain why NAFLD sometimes runs in families.

-inherited disorders that cause a child’s body to use or store fat improperly
+disorders, called lipodystrophies, that cause a child’s body to use or store fat improperly

 The doctor will also ask about diet and lifestyle factors that may make a child more likely to develop NAFLD and NASH, such as a lack of physical activity, eating a diet high in sugar and starch, or drinking sugary beverages.